claranet-coast/cloud-sales-taxes-problem/README.md

-# Sales taxes problem
+# Cloud Sales taxes problem
 This problem requires some kind of input.
-You are free to implement any mechanism for feeding input into your solution (for example, using hard coded data within a unit test).
-You should provide sufficient evidence that your solution is complete by, as a minimum, indicating that it works correctly against the supplied test data.
+You are free to implement any REST API mechanism for feeding input into your solution.
+You should provide sufficient evidence that your solution is complete by, as a minimum, indicating that it works correctly against a supplied test data.

 ## PROBLEM: SALES TAXES